Create reusable workflows in GitHub Actions

 Now that we have updated our build-test-deploy

 workflow to accommodate reusability and we understand how to call a reusable workflow, let's put it all together.
-Below we will utilize build-test-deploy
+In the example code below, we call the build-test-deploy

 jobs: